 OSERS is the sole limited partner of the Atlantic Global Yield Opportunity Fund, LP ("GYOF") and the Atlantic Global Yield Opportunity Master Fund, LP ("AGYOF").
 GYOF and AGYOF are among the plaintiffs in an action, The Water Works Board of the City of Birmingham, et al v.
-U.S. Bank National Association, Case No. 17-4131, pending in the United States District Court for the District of South Dakota (the U.S. Bank Litigation").
-This matter is still in litigation.
+U.S. Bank National Association, Case No. 17-4131, pending in the United States District Court for the District of South Dakota (the U.S. Bank Litigation).
+Subsequent to year end, the matter was settled and the action was dismissed in October 2020.